Lacolle87/gundam_feedback_bot/README.md

 4. **Install Dependencies**: Make sure you have Go installed on your system.
 Navigate to the project directory and run: go mod download

-5. **Configure Logger**: Edit the `config/logger_config.json` file to customize the logging behavior, such as log file path, log level, etc.
+5. **Configure BotLogger**: Edit the `config/logger_config.json` file to customize the logging behavior, such as log file path, log level, etc.

 6. **Load Responses**: Customize the responses to commands in the `responses/responses.json` file.